micheletolve/simplate/README.md

 ### Advanced Usage

-After installation, run `composer update` and then run `composer install` which will open up a preview of the template in your default browser.
-If not work properly check the path of vendor bootstrap and jquery installed with composer, or run `npm update` and then run `npm install` which will open up a preview of the template in your default browser.
+After installation run `npm update` which will open up a preview of the template in your default browser.
 If not work properly check the path of vendor bootstrap and jquery installed with npm

-You must have installed in your machine composer or npm globally to use these features.
+You must have installed in your machine [npm](https://www.npmjs.com/) globally to use these features.

 ## Bugs and Issues